sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 Several of these exist.
 I use [Grammarly](https://www.grammarly.com/).
-It offers are free tier and a trial of the "pro" service at the time of writing.
+It offers a free tier and a trial of the "pro" service at the time of writing.
 I purchased the full Grammarly and do not regret the purchase.

 These tools can check for simple things, like improper spelling and grammar.